General Information FAQ

 Tuesday, November 7, 2017: Election for municipal offices: Town Council, Board of Finance, Board of Education, Planning and Zoning, and Water Board.

-2017 Election Calendar--Includes all important dates and deadlines for all Election related activities leading to the 2017election, including dates for Town committees, selection of delegates for State and District Conventions, petitions for and dates of primaries, activities pertaining to minor parties, registration of voters, and dates of elections.
+2018 Election Calendar--Includes all important dates and deadlines for all Election related activities leading to the 2018 election, including dates for Town committees, selection of delegates for State and District Conventions, petitions for and dates of primaries, activities pertaining to minor parties, registration of voters, and dates of elections.
 Click here to download the entire calendar.

 What elections can I vote in?

 All registered voters may vote in regularly scheduled, general elections.
 Voters who are registered with a political party may vote in any primary election of the political party in which they are registered.
 All registered voters may vote in referenda held by the town.
 Non-registered taxpayers who own assessable property worth more than $1,000 in Southington may vote on referenda questions involving taxable items.

 Any U.S. citizen who attains the age of 17 years and will be 18 by the date of the November election and who has not been convicted of a felony unless their voter rights have been restored, and truthfully fills out a voter registration application (Form ED-671).

 1.)
 You may now register to vote on line.
 You can begin the process by clicking here

 2.)
 Contact us in person or writing, or by phone, fax, or e-mail requesting a mail-in application.
 You can download an application form here

 3.)
 Use the motor vehicle application received with your drivers license application.